Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 • Litigation risk, if settling.
 If damages are agreed without trial, the amount will usually be less than a Claimant could have obtained if successful in court;

 • Unlawful detention following a period of lawful detention, as the “initial shock” factor is absent.
-The longer the period of lawful detention in comparison to unlawful detention, the more adverse its effect it likely to be on damages;
+The longer the period of lawful detention in comparison to unlawful detention, the more adverse its effect it likely to be on damages.

 • The tapering effect: the highest damages are likely to be for the detention shock and the first 24 hours.
-However, there is also evidence, highlighted in the Shaw Report, that the tapering effect is limited in cases of unlawful detention, and that, unlike the case for prisoners serving determinate sentences, the effects of detention on immigration detainees actually get worse as time passes due to the lack of certainty of any end date;
+However, there is also evidence, highlighted in the Shaw Report, that the tapering effect is limited in cases of unlawful detention, and that, unlike the case for prisoners serving determinate sentences, the effects of detention on immigration detainees actually get worse as time passes due to the lack of certainty of any end date.

-Processing Time Of Compensation Claim
+Processing Time of Compensation Claim

 After serving the Letter Before Claim to the Home Office, UKVI, our compensation lawyers usually receive a response within 3 months, confirming if the Home Office, UKVI wish to settle your claim for compensation for unlawful immigration detention.
 Once we enter into negotiations with the Home Office, UKVI to settle your compensation claim, it may take a further 3-4 months for the claim to settle.
 However, it is difficult to be precise about the time scale for this type of work due to the number of variables involved.